 - This total wattage must be less than the generator’s wattage compacity.

-2. Lack of Air in the Champion Generator
+2. Lack of Air

 When looking for an air restriction, check that air is able to move through the air intake and is not being restricted by a closed choke or plugged air filter.